Hyperbolic models of transitive topologically Anosov flows in dimension three: Birkhoff sections and orbital equivalence classes.

-\paragraph{Homological coordinates near the boundary.} Denote by $\gamma_1,\dots,\gamma_k$ the periodic orbits in $\Gamma$.
-Since the flow is topological Anosov, the germ of the flow in a neighbourhood of any curve $\gamma_i$ is equivalent to the suspension of a linear transformation of the plane, given by a diagonal matrix with eigenvalues $\lambda,\mu$ satisfying $0<|\lambda|<1<|\mu|$.
+Denote by $\gamma_1,\dots,\gamma_k$ the periodic orbits in $\Gamma$.
+Since the flow is topologically Anosov, the germ of the flow in a neighborhood of any curve $\gamma_i$ is equivalent to the suspension of a linear transformation of the plane, given by a diagonal matrix with eigenvalues $\lambda,\mu$ satisfying $0<|\lambda|<1<|\mu|$.
 The local invariant manifolds $\Wsloc(\gamma_i)$ and $\Wuloc(\gamma_i)$ are then homeomorphic to \emph{cylinders} or \emph{Möbius bands}, according to the signature of the eigenvalues.
 We say that $\gamma_i$ is a \emph{saddle type} periodic orbit.

-\begin{rem} As it is shown in \cite{brunella_thesis}, it is always possible to find Birkhoff sections satisfying the following additional hypothesis: \begin{itemize} \item[4.] \emph{Each $\gamma_i\in\Gamma$ is a saddle type periodic orbit whose local invariant manifolds are orientable.} \end{itemize} In this statement it is implicit that a topological Anosov flow always has periodic orbits with orientable invariant manifolds, and the statement holds for general transitive expansive flows as well. \end{rem}
+\begin{rem} As it is shown along the proof of theorem 2.1 in \cite{brunella_thesis}, it is always possible to find Birkhoff sections satisfying the following additional hypothesis: \begin{itemize} \item[4.] \emph{Each $\gamma_i\in\Gamma$ is a saddle type periodic orbit whose local invariant manifolds are orientable.} \end{itemize} In this statement it is implicit that a topologically Anosov flow always has periodic orbits with orientable invariant manifolds, and the statement holds for general transitive expansive flows as well. \end{rem}

 From now on, we will always work with Birkhoff sections under the previous condition.
 The preimage by $\iota$ of each $\gamma_i$ may consists in many boundary components of $\Sigma$.
-Let's denote the components of $\iota^{-1}(\gamma_i)$ by $C^i_1,\dots,C^i_{p_i}$, in order to have
+Let us denote the components of $\iota^{-1}(\gamma_i)$ by $C^i_1,\dots,C^i_{p_i}$, in order to have

 \begin{defn} We say that $p_i=p_i(\gamma_i,\Sigma)$ is the \emph{number of connected components at $\gamma_i$}, $i=1,\dots,k$. \end{defn}